 We trust our Committers to do the right thing.
 By default Committers don't ask permission before acting.
 They avoid unnecessary discussion and email traffic.
 This is not because they are anti-social.
 This is because they realize that in a project of this size it is impossible to discuss every small change in advance.
 Discussing too much is both unnecessary and unproductive.
 We have a "time machine" called Subversion that allows us to undo any changes to the product or website.
 So if a Committer believes that a change would be uncontroversial, and the change is reversible, then the default approach is to go ahead make the change.

-However, there are times where CTR is not appropriate and RTC is used.
+There are times where CTR is not appropriate and RTC is used.
 This happens, for example, at the end of a release cycle, when we want to carefully review changes made to the product, in order to control the final quality before the release.
 When we're in RTC mode, no changes are made to the code unless first discussed and approved on the mailing list.

 The convention is to send all proposals in their own new thread.
 (Don't hide a proposal 10 posts deep in an existing thread).
 Put "[PROPOSAL]" in the subject line or make it obvious that you are making a proposal.